dotlin-org/dotlin/README.md

 ### Annotations

 In Kotlin, only `annotation class`es can be used as annotations.
-In Dart, any class with a `const` constructor and `const` top-level values can be used as annotations.
+In Dart, classes with at least one `const` constructor or `const` top-level values can be used as annotations.

 To facilitate, the same is possible in Dotlin.
 Classes and properties that can be used as annotation, have synthetic `annotation class` counter-parts generated in an `annotations` package, which can be used as annotations.